Busy is the OLD normal

 If life is full on, what exactly is it full of?
 Opportunity, excitement, adventure and wonderment?
 Or distraction, demands, emails, meetings, deadlines and drudgery?

-What word would you love to swap busy for in 2016?
+What word would you use to replace ‘busy’?